ryangerardwilson/csvbro/README.md

 - The tool uses threading to display a loading animation during CSV loading and pivot table creation.
 - Output is color-coded: data and column names in blue, pivot table headers in green, errors in red.
 - Debug messages are included to trace command parsing and execution.
-- WHERE conditions must be enclosed in double quotes to handle operators and complex logic correctly.
+- WHERE conditions must be enclosed in double quotes in the shell command to handle operators and complex logic correctly.

 ## License